The latest addition to the HarlemCondoLife store was recently featured in the New York Times.

 This and other books, music, etc can be found on HarlemCondoLife’s recently upgrade store, located here.

-Tagged Advocacy, and Research for the NAACP, and the Making of Modern Urban America, black stats, Crime, Economic Programs, Khalil Gibran Muhammad, Monique W. Morris, National Black Women’s Justice Institute, New York Public Library, Schomburg Center for Research in Black Culture, Soros Justice Fellow, St. Mary’s College of California, The Condemnation of Blackness: Race, Too Beautiful for Words
+Posted in Books, History Tagged with: Advocacy, and Research for the NAACP, and the Making of Modern Urban America, black stats, Crime, Economic Programs, Khalil Gibran Muhammad, Monique W. Morris, National Black Women’s Justice Institute, New York Public Library, Schomburg Center for Research in Black Culture, Soros Justice Fellow, St. Mary’s College of California, The Condemnation of Blackness: Race, Too Beautiful for Words

 The Cathedral of St. John the Divine could become a landmark under a deal between the church, Community Board 9 and developers of a new 14-story building set to be built alongside the cathedral.